Lethalz/ZetV2/Reference/Books/The Millionaire Fastlane.md

 Tips for making better decisions:

-1. **Worse Case Consequence Analysis (WCCA).** Analyse potential consequences before making a decision
+1. **Worse Case Consequence Analysis (WCCA).** Analyze potential consequences before making a decision

 2. **Weighted Average Decision Matrix (WADM).** Weigh the various decisions and see which one is better

-## The Five Fastlane Commandments (NECST)
+## The Five Fastlane Commandments (CENTS)

+1. **The commandment of control.**  Play in an organization that you control or you will be at the mercy of someone else
+2. **The commandment of entry.**  As entry barriers to a business fall, or lessen, the effectiveness of that road declines while competition in that field subsequently strengthens.
+To overcome weak entry, you need exceptionalism
-1. **The commandment of need.** Businesses satisfy the needs of people.
+3. **The commandment of need.** Businesses satisfy the needs of people.
 Don’t chase money.
 Rather, look at how your business will help other people
-2.  **The commandment of entry.**  As entry barriers to a business fall, or lessen, the effectiveness of that road declines while competition in that field subsequently strengthens.
-To overcome weak entry, you need exceptionalism
-3. **The commandment of control.**  Play in an organization that you control or you will be at the mercy of someone else
-4. **The commandment of scale.** Increase scale and magnitude in your business
+	1. Use passion to fuel the need,  then need to fuel your passion.
+	2. Dont "do what you love"; Do what is needed to do what you love,
-5. **The commandment of time.** Your business should detach you from your time
+4. **The commandment of time.** Your business should detach you from your time
+	1. Do not buy yourself a job [[The E-Myth Revisited by Michael E. Gerber]]
+5. **The commandment of scale.** Increase scale and magnitude in your business
+	1. Scale = how many
+	2. magnitude = how much
+	3. "If you can't serve millions you wont make millions."

 ## Speed